 Reading strategies are actions that a reader takes to help construct meaning from text.
 The term reading comprehension refers to the understanding of what is read.

 The opportunities available when one uses reading strategies are endless.
 Reading strategies provide a way for readers to make sense of the text.
-This can be difficult for some students who have not been taught specific strategies to help them grasp the meaning of what they are reading.
+This can be difficult for some students who have not been taught specific strategies to help them grasp the meaning of their reading.

 There are simple, easy-to-use strategies to help you become a successful reader.
 Reading strategies can give kids a roadmap to become better readers.
-Your students will be more involved in the books they read, which will keep them interested in what they are reading.
+Your students will be more involved in the books they read, keeping them interested in what they are reading.

 Reading strategies help students understand what they read in terms that are easy for them to understand.
 They also help students find new ways to make reading more fun and more accessible to comprehend what they just read.
 Any educator can use SplashLearn to teach reading and language arts skills.